- About Us

 - In January 2004, Atira opened the doors of Amá House, a specialized transition house for older women, 55+ years.

-- The Society hired a Wraparound Coordinator in April 2004 who will work specifically with high risk pregnant and early parenting women in Surrey, White Rock, Langley and Delta.
+- The Society hired a Wraparound Coordinator in April 2004 who worked specifically with high risk pregnant and early parenting women in Surrey, White Rock, Langley and Delta.
+This program is no longer funded.

 - In 2004, Atira started a Legal Advocacy program in the Downtown Eastside.
 A lawyer is available to support women in the area needing legal assistance.